 So recently I polled about a bajillion parents of teenagers to find out how they encourage their teens — what they do and say to help brighten their teen’s countenance and help them feel like life isn’t so hard after all.
 I’ve compiled their answers into a very helpful list!

 NOTE: You can get this list as a printable file — scroll to the bottom to do so!

 The list itself is broken into four parts — first, the encouraging actions we can exhibit towards our teens; second, encouraging words we can say to them; third, rewards we can give to them; and fourth, some quotes from some of my blogging friends that give even more ideas.
 No one should leave this page without some good encouragement ammo to use with their teenager!

-To an adolescent, there is nothing in the world more embarrassing than a parent. -- Dave Barry
+To the adolescent, there is nothing in the world more embarrassing than a parent.–Dave Barry

 100 Ways to Encourage Teens